microsoft/PowerPlatformConnectors/certified-connectors/Team Forms/README.md

 ### `Action` Delete Subscription

-This action is used internally to delete subscription trigger when flow trigger actions are updated of deleted.
+This action is used internally to delete subscription triggers when flow trigger actions are updated or deleted.

 ## Obtaining Credentials

-To use Team Forms simply logon using your existing Microsoft Office work or school account and provide it access to SharePoint and Teams.
+To use Team Forms simply login using your existing Microsoft Office work or school account and provide it access to SharePoint and Teams.

 ## Known Issues and Limitations